preston-carter/fetch_analytics_project/DOCUMENTATION.md

 - Brand fields:
   - name is better populated than brandCode
   - Similarly, category is better populated than categoryCode
-  - barcode has a few dupes, though this is probably expected
+  - barcode has a few dupes but the _id field is unique, so this may be expected
   - topBrand is a bool, but has a lot of NULLs, will likely transform NULLs to FALSE
 - Receipt fields:
   - There are a lot of NULL purchasedItemCount records which is unexpected on first glance